-- 172 An entity shall apply this Standard for annual periods beginning on or after 1 January 2013.
+- An entity shall apply this Standard for annual periods beginning on or after 1 January 2013.
 Earlier application is permitted.
-If an entity applies this Standard for an earlier period, it shall disclose that fact. - 173 An entity shall apply this Standard retrospectively, in accordance with HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, except that: - (a) an entity need not adjust the carrying amount of assets outside the scope of this Standard for changes in employee benefit costs that were included in the carrying amount before the date of initial application.
-The date of initial application is the beginning of the earliest prior period presented in the first financial statements in which the entity adopts this Standard. - (b) in financial statements for periods beginning before 1 January 2014, an entity need not present comparative information for the disclosures required by paragraph 145 about the sensitivity of the defined benefit obligation. - 174 HKFRS 13, issued in June 2011, amended the definition of fair value in paragraph 8 and amended paragraph 113.
-An entity shall apply those amendments when it applies HKFRS 13. - 175 Defined Benefit Plans: Employee Contributions (Amendments to HKAS 19), issued in December 2013, amended paragraphs 93-94.
+If an entity applies this Standard for an earlier period, it shall disclose that fact. - An entity shall apply this Standard retrospectively, in accordance with HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, except that: - (a) an entity need not adjust the carrying amount of assets outside the scope of this Standard for changes in employee benefit costs that were included in the carrying amount before the date of initial application.
+The date of initial application is the beginning of the earliest prior period presented in the first financial statements in which the entity adopts this Standard. - (b) in financial statements for periods beginning before 1 January 2014, an entity need not present comparative information for the disclosures required by paragraph 145 about the sensitivity of the defined benefit obligation. - HKFRS 13, issued in June 2011, amended the definition of fair value in paragraph 8 and amended paragraph 113.
+An entity shall apply those amendments when it applies HKFRS 13. - Defined Benefit Plans: Employee Contributions (Amendments to HKAS 19), issued in December 2013, amended paragraphs 93-94.
 An entity shall apply those amendments for annual periods beginning on or after 1 July 2014 retrospectively in accordance with HKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 Earlier application is permitted.
-If an entity applies those amendments for an earlier period, it shall disclose that fact. - 176 Annual Improvements to HKFRSs 2012-2014 Cycle, issued in October 2014, amended paragraph 83 and added paragraph 177.
+If an entity applies those amendments for an earlier period, it shall disclose that fact. - Annual Improvements to HKFRSs 2012-2014 Cycle, issued in October 2014, amended paragraph 83 and added paragraph 177.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2016.
 Earlier application is permitted.
-If an entity applies that amendment for an earlier period it shall disclose that fact. - 177 An entity shall apply the amendment in paragraph 176 from the beginning of the earliest comparative period presented in the first financial statements in which the entity applies the amendment.
-Any initial adjustment arising from the application of the amendment shall be recognised in retained earnings at the beginning of that period. - 178 [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - 179 Plan Amendment, Curtailment or Settlement (Amendments to HKAS 19), issued in April 2018, added paragraphs 101A, 122A and 123A, and amended paragraphs 57, 99, 120, 123, 125, 126 and 156.
+If an entity applies that amendment for an earlier period it shall disclose that fact. - An entity shall apply the amendment in paragraph 176 from the beginning of the earliest comparative period presented in the first financial statements in which the entity applies the amendment.
+Any initial adjustment arising from the application of the amendment shall be recognised in retained earnings at the beginning of that period. - HKFRS 17, issued in January 2018, amended the footnote to paragraph 8.
+An entity shall apply that amendment when it applies HKFRS 17. - 179 Plan Amendment, Curtailment or Settlement (Amendments to HKAS 19), issued in April 2018, added paragraphs 101A, 122A and 123A, and amended paragraphs 57, 99, 120, 123, 125, 126 and 156.
 An entity shall apply these amendments to plan amendments, curtailments or settlements occurring on or after the beginning of the first annual reporting period that begins on or after 1 January 2019.
 Earlier application is permitted.
 If an entity applies these amendments earlier, it shall disclose that fact.